 My favorite floor cleaning products?

 Most importantly, find a vacuum cleaner that works for your budget and home.
-I love my Dyson vacuum cleaners – they are amazing!
+I love my Miele vacuum cleaners – they are amazing!
+Here’s a post all about choosing a vacuum cleaner.
 That being said, whatever vacuum cleaner picks up the dirt and keeps your floors clean, use it and implement it in your weekly cleaning routine.
 I also like to use a broom or sweeper in between vacuuming to keep the hardwood floors clean in between weekly vacuuming.
 The sweeper gets pulled out daily to keep the dog hair and dust bunnies at bay.
 I also like having a steam carpet cleaner to clean individual rooms, stairs, and high traffic areas in between professional carpet cleanings.
 I just use hot water and vinegar (equal parts vinegar and water) as the cleaning solution – no soapy residue and it lifts stains easily.

 + THURSDAYS + WASH FLOORS +